alljoyn/cdm/README.md

 A call using all the arguments might look like
 <pre>
 cd <root-source-dir>/services/cdm/build/{OS}/{CPU}/{VARIANT}/dist/cdm/bin
-./DeviceEmulator some_devices.xml --state-dir ../emulated_state --certs-dir certificates/security --emit-on-set
+./DeviceEmulator some_device.xml --state-dir ../emulated_state --certs-dir certificates/security --emit-on-set
 </pre>

 CDM OS
 ------
 CMD OS is a tool written in python that is used to launch samples for both CDM and CDM thin client under a predefined configuration.
+Its main feature is to provide access to the virtual devices property state.
+It can also run specific python programs to simulate more complex behaviour.
+For an example of this, see the motion_sensor sample.
+This sample simulates a battery powered motion sensor where 1% of the battery drains every second.
+At random intervals the sensor detects motion and emits an alert.
+It also emits alerts at 30% battery power and 15% battery power.
+The sample ends at 0% battery power.

 The entry point is the launch.py found in the bin dir.

-launch.py acts like a boot loader for the sample in that reads the sys.conf file under the cdm_os/conf directory to gather data about the system configuration, i.e., cdm or cdm tcl. launch.py also needs a device configuration.
+launch.py acts like a boot loader for the sample in that it reads the sys.conf file under the cdm_os/conf directory to gather data about the system configuration, i.e., cdm or cdm tcl. launch.py also needs a device configuration.

 The arguments for launch.py are (all arguments are optional):

 --system : Is used to specify either cdm or cdm tcl.
-Defaults to cdm.
+Defaults to cdm.<br>
 --device : Is used to choose the device.conf file.
-The file must exist under the conf/{system} directory.
+The file must exist under the conf/{system} directory.<br>
---device-xml : Is used to specify the device xml file for the device emulator.
+--device-xml : Is used to specify the device xml file for the device emulator.<br>
---list-devices : This will cause launch.py to list all the devices that are available for launch.
+--list-devices : This will cause launch.py to list all the devices that are available for launch.<br>

 If --device arg is not specified, launch.py will prompt the user for a device under the system that was specified (cdm by default)